 Anyone who contributes to the theme of “People doing good things in Ventura County” and the surrounding area.

-Are there any Fees Associated with Being a Guest or Host on the Our Ventura TV Series?
+Are there any Fees Associated with Being a Guest on Our Ventura TV?

 How Do I Become a Guest on the Show?